Has-Needs/docs/Has-Needs_Project.md

 This digital decay is mirrored in the physical world.
 Our core institutions—in governance, finance, and media are suffering from a crisis of legitimacy.
 They are centralized, opaque, and have been captured by political and financial interests that do not serve the average citizen.
 This has led to:

 - **Erosion of the Rule of Law:** Where accountability is bypassed for the powerful.
-- **Establishment of biased legal structures:** Even where legislation and enforcement exist, the systems inherently favor coprorate interests at a level regular humans cannot compete with.
+- **Establishment of biased legal structures:** Even where legislation and enforcement exist, the systems inherently favor corporate interests at a level regular humans cannot compete with.
 - **Systemic Inefficiency:** As seen in the catastrophic failures of top-down disaster relief, where aid is paralyzed by bureaucracy while people suffer.
-Worse, where ideology affects disaster response, the infrastructure is not available - even when efficient processes and professional skills exist.
+Worse, where ideology affects disaster response, the infrastructure is not available - even when efficient processes and professional skills do exist.
-- **Dehumanization:** Where individuals are treated as "burdens," "case files," or "demographics" to be managed, rather than as sovereign beings with inherent value.
-Their inputs are universally not accepted as actionable by disaster response.
+- **Dehumanization:** Where individuals are treated as "burdens," or "demographics" to be managed, rather than as sovereign beings with inherent value.
+As a rule, their valuable, timely, and relevant inputs are universally ignored by all levels of disaster response.

 ### The Principles of a Solution